DARKSTUFF-LAB/Zerodoor/README.md

 # Donate and contact :3

-If you want to do any python based project with me please kindly mail me at Souhardya@protonmail.com Or reach me on facebook :- facebook.com/SouhardyaSardar.py
+If you want to do any python based project with me please kindly mail me at yahya91932@gmail.com

 If you like my code :3 buy me a beer